 Star passes the test.
 But more importantly, we witness her harnessing all of her power to create something that Baby (who has presumably been around for millennia) hasn’t seen since evaluating Queen Eclipsa.
 Once again, we are shown how truly powerful Star is.
 Her potential is astonishing, but also highly comparable to the evil ex-Queen, which raises even more concerns over what her future may hold.

 Overall, the Starbomb is proving to be a huge treat.
 As the season finale creeps closer, more and more analysis and theory videos are being released dissecting the show and all of the bits and pieces that we have been given so far.
-When a series can bring fans together in such a way, it really shows how deep its storytelling is.
-The season 2 two-part finale will definitely only add to this- by both tying plots together and opening worlds of new questions and theories.
+When a series can bring fans together in such a way, it really shows how engaging its storytelling is.
+The season 2 two-part finale will definitely only add to the excitement.